Is the DJI Mavic Enough to Give Bad Karma to Go Pro?

 DJI Mavic Pro - Main Features

 Despite many rumours saying that the Mavic would only have a 2-axis gimbal, it actually comes with a 3-axis gimbal (pitch, roll, yaw) for super-smooth video recording.

-For me, flying a drone means capturing amazing video and even though many people will buy this for its racing capabilities, the video quality is still important to many.
+For me, flying a drone means capturing amazing video.
+Many people though, will buy this for its racing capabilities but the video quality is still important to many.
 Here are some of the main video features:

-The small, fold-able form of the DJI Mavic means it can be carried practically anywhere in a rucksack or small bag and is ready for take off in no time at all.
+The small, fold-able form of the DJI Mavic means it can be carried practically anywhere.
+Whether in a rucksack or small bag, it is ready for take off in no time at all.
 Regardless of its size, DJI have left nothing out and the features are impressive.

 DJI Goggles for the Mavic Pro

-Putting their rather bulky appearance, the DJI Mavic Goggles (sold separately) look pretty neat and easy to use.
-They give you a 1080p, 85 degree view directly from the drone (thanks to OcuSync) and not the controller which means very little lag in the image transmission.
+Putting their rather bulky appearance behind, the DJI Mavic Goggles (sold separately) look pretty neat and easy to use.
+They give you a 1080p, 85 degree view directly from the drone (thanks to OcuSync) and not the controller.
+This means very little lag in the image transmission.
 It also means you can share your flight with friends.

-Switching from FPV (first person view) to third person view takes less than a second as all you need to do is flip up the mask, even when comfortably wearing glasses.
+Switching from FPV (first person view) to third person view takes less than a second.
+All you need to do is flip up the mask, even when comfortably wearing glasses.